jkjung-avt/keras_imagenet/README.md

              imagenet_2012_validation_synset_labels.txt
    ```

 5. Build TFRecord files for 'train' and 'validation'.
-(This step could takes a couple of hours, since there are 1,281,167 training images and 50,000 validation images in total.)
+(This step could take a couple of hours, since there are 1,281,167 training images and 50,000 validation images in total.)

    ```shell
    $ mkdir ${HOME}/data/ILSVRC2012/tfrecords